stevecondylios/ruby-learning-resources/rails-learning-resources/rails.md

   - Integration tests are used to test how various parts of our application interact.
 They are generally used to test important workflows within our application. ([source](https://guides.rubyonrails.org/testing.html#integration-testing))
   - An integration test is a test that measures the interaction of multiple systems or parts of your application. ([source](https://developers.forem.com/tests/integration-tests))
 4. System tests ([AKA **acceptance tests**, **feature tests**](https://developers.forem.com/tests/acceptance-tests#:~:text=Acceptance%20tests%20are%20tests%20from,actions%20inside%20of%20our%20tests.&text=Acceptance%20tests%20can%20be%20found%20in%20the%20directory%20spec%2Fsystem%20.))
+  - Might use capibara (a ruby tool for managing selenium) to visit a certain route, and see if it can see what it expects on the page (see great example [here](https://www.youtube.com/watch?v=ZPcRiPrpQTc))
+  - System tests allow you to test user interactions with your application, running tests in either a real or a headless browser.
+System tests use Capybara under the hood. ([source](https://guides.rubyonrails.org/testing.html#system-testing))

 Other notes: